What is Base64 Encoder / Decoder?

 When to use it?

-URIs in HTML and CSS, encode API credentials for HTTP Basic
+- Encode API credentials for HTTP Basic Authentication headers

-content, and convert binary certificate data into a text-safe format.
-The
+- Convert binary certificate data (PEM) into a text-safe format

 Base64 converts every 3 bytes of input into 4 ASCII characters.
-First, the bytes are concatenated into a 24-bit binary sequence.
-This sequence is then split into four 6-bit groups, and each group maps to one of the 64 characters in the Base64 alphabet (A–Z, a–z, 0–9, +, /).
-If the input length isn't divisible by 3, padding characters (=) are appended to the output.
-For example, the text "Hi" (2 bytes) produces the 24-bit sequence by adding a zero byte, yielding "SGk=" — the trailing = indicates one byte of padding.
+First, the bytes are concatenated into a 24-bit sequence.
+That sequence is split into four 6-bit groups, and each group maps to one of the 64 characters in the Base64 alphabet.
+If the input length isn’t divisible by 3, padding characters (=) are appended.
+For example, the text Hi (2 bytes) yields SGk= — the trailing = signals one byte of padding.

 Base64 vs URL encoding vs Hex encoding